dochy-ksti/dochy/readme.md

 Dochy's data consists of Arcs, so the cloning can be done instantly.

-Using Arc::make_mut, actual copy of the inner data happens when two different Arcs point to the same object, and the one is modified.
+Using Arc::make_mut, actual copy of the inner data happens when two different Arcs point to the same object, and one of them is modified.
 When it's modified, two Arcs point to the different objects, so comparing two pointers of Arcs is enough to confirm if it's modified.
 Comparing actual values is not necessary.

 And actual copy happens on the part which is to be actually modified.
 Copying everything is also unnecessary.